taikedz-mt/babelfish/README.md

 * `/bblangs`
 	* List the available language codes

-# Configuration

-Add the engine name (yandex, bing, google, etc) to minetest conf under `babelfish.engine`.
-The default is `yandex`

-	babelfish.engine = yandex

-Add your API key to `minetest.conf` under `babelfish.key`

-	babelfish.key = <your key>

-You can obtain a Yandex Key by creating an account and requesting a key [https://tech.yandex.com/translate/](https://tech.yandex.com/translate/)

-You can display a friendly message to users who join by setting

-	babelfish.helponjoin = true

-Players will see a message when joining inviting them to check `/help bb` and `/help babel`

 ## Requirements

 The server requires `lua-json` and `lua-sec` to be installed, as well as potentially adding the mod to the trusted mods for security purposes.
 For example when adding both `babelfish` and `irc` as trusted mods: